ImageMagick/Usage-Markdown/warping/index.md

 That is a '`90>`' will only rotate 'landscape' (wide) style images into 'portrait' (tall) style images, so that all th images are 'portrait' style.

 The other flag '`<`' does the opposite, only rotate images that are taller than it is wide.
-For example '`90<`' will make sure all images are 'landscape'.
+For example, '`90<`' will make sure all images are 'landscape'.

 Another use of this flag is to rotate 'portrait' and 'landscape' images by different amounts.
 That is you can just give two different "[`-rotate`](../option_link.cgi?rotate)" operations such that you angle 'portrait' one direction, and angle 'landscape' another direction.